ericclack/pygamezero_pacman/doc/part1.rst

 That's Python's way of printing a list and it means that your code loaded your world from the text file.
 Each element in the list is a character at a specific location in your world.

+If this didn't work it could be that your code and level files are not in the right place.
+Check that they are both in your :code:`mu_code` directory.

 How reading a file works
 ........................